-- 9.2.5.1.1 the receiving facility must consent to the transfer, 9.2.5.1.2 staff and equipment necessary for a safe transfer must be arranged, 9.2.5.1.3 copies of pertinent medical records must be provided, and 9.2.5.1.4 the "Transfer Summary Form" must be completed, and a copy sent with the patient. - 9.2.6 A patient can be admitted in the name of the Hospital Call Panel practitioner, but only if the requesting Physician so specifies, the panelist must see the patient at that time.
-The Hospital Emergency Call Panel practitioner must be notified about each admission prior to the patient leaving Emergency Services. - 9.2.7 A panelist shall cooperate with and assist the Emergency Services, Emergency Physicians, and all Departments, and Staff who may call a panel member for assistance.
-The panelist shall act in the best interests of patient care and in accordance with the Hospital's philosophy and rules. - 9.2.8 Panelists will see unassigned patients in on a personal physician, private-pay basis.
+- 9.2.5.1.1 the receiving facility must consent to the transfer, - 9.2.5.1.2 staff and equipment necessary for a safe transfer must be arranged, - 9.2.5.1.3 copies of pertinent medical records must be provided. - 9.2.6 A panelist shall cooperate with and assist the Emergency Services, Emergency Physicians, and all Departments, and Staff who may call a panel member for assistance.
+The panelist shall act in the best interests of patient care and in accordance with the Hospital's philosophy and rules. - 9.2.7 Panelists will see unassigned patients in on a personal physician, private-pay basis.
 The panelist retains responsibility for billing and collecting his or her fees.
-The Hospital has no responsibility for this physician/patient relationship and each panelist agrees to release the Hospital from any obligation in this regard. - 9.2.9 Unavailability or refusal to respond to call assignments, or arrange appropriate coverage for responsibilities if unable to fulfill the duties, shall be considered conduct reasonably likely to be detrimental to patient safety or delivery of quality patient care within the hospital, and shall be considered for corrective action in accordance with the Medical Staff Bylaws.
+The Hospital has no responsibility for this physician/patient relationship and each panelist agrees to release the Hospital from any obligation in this regard. - 9.2.8 Unavailability or refusal to respond to call assignments or arrange appropriate coverage for responsibilities if unable to fulfill the duties, shall be considered conduct reasonably likely to be detrimental to patient safety or delivery of quality patient care within the hospital, and may be considered for corrective action in accordance with the Medical Staff Bylaws.